800-450-6118

 stop position stretch

-Extend your arm straight out in front with fingers pointing up as if you’re saying “Hi!”
-Now use your other hand and pull your upturned fingers backward.
+Extend your arm straight out in front with fingers pointing up as if you’re saying “Stop!”
+Use your other hand to pull your upturned fingers backward.
 Hold this for 5 seconds then release.
 Switch arms and repeat.
-Then drop both hands to your sides and shake them out a few seconds.
-If they feel warm, it means blood flow is getting to your hands.
-That’s a good sign.
-Repeat this exercise once again.
+Then drop both hands to your sides and shake them out for a few seconds.
+If they feel warm, it's a sign that blood flow is getting to your hands.
+Repeat this stretch once again.

 prayer stretch

-The “prayer” position is one of the best exercises because it stretches the entire forearm tendons.
-Simply bring your hands together as if praying.
+The prayer stretch is one of the best exercises because it stretches the entire forearm tendons.
+Bring your hands together as if praying.
 Keep them close to your chest, with fingers pointing up.
 While both palms are held together, raise your elbows slowly.
 Don’t move your shoulders.
 Maintain this for 5 seconds.
-Next, drop your hands and shake them out vigorously.
+Then drop your hands and shake them out vigorously.
 Repeat the exercise once again.
 Your forearms should feel stretched or even sore.
 This exercise breaks tendon adhesions along the entire tendon’s length.
 Therefore, it’s terrific because flexor tendons run from your fingertips to your forearm.

 myofascial massage